Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Data and Methods

 \subsection{Statistical Models and Prediction Approach}

-We use models of increasing complexity to investigate to what extent the prediction gap is driven by missing interactions and nonlinearities, or by limitations in how we operationalize social contexts (Fig.~\ref{fig:conceptual}).
+We compare three families of models of increasing complexity chosen for their prominence and complementarity.
+Logistic regression is the standard tool in sociological research, providing interpretability and direct comparability with prior work.
+Gradient boosting trees represent the state-of-the-art for flexible tabular data, able to capture non-linearities and interactions without manual specification.
+Graph neural networks extend this further by leveraging the raw relational structure of social contexts, allowing us to model students’ embeddedness in families, schools, and neighborhoods directly.
+Taken together, these three models allow us to investigate to what extent the prediction gap is driven by missing interactions and nonlinearities, or by limitations in how we operationalize social contexts (Fig.~\ref{fig:conceptual}).